phubbard/tgn-whisperer/README.md

 I had the idea of transcribing the podcast of some friends of mine, [The Grey Nato](https://thegreynato.com/) initially, and now also the [40 and 20](https://watchclicker.com/4020-the-watch-clicker-podcast/) podcast that I also enjoy.

-It's running on my trusty M1 Mac Mini and the results (static websites) are deployed to
+It's running on my [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) and the results (static websites) are deployed to

 - [The Compleat Grey Nato](https://tgn.phfactor.net/)
 - [The Compleat 40 & 20](https://wcl.phfactor.net/)